lithnet/access-manager-docs/help-and-support/app-pages/computer-authorization-rules-page.md

 * An Active Directory domain, organizational unit, or container
 * An Active Directory group
 * An Active Directory computer object
-* An Azure AD device
+* An Microsoft Entra device
-* An Azure AD group
+* An Microsoft Entra group
 * An AMS-registered device
 * An AMS-registered group

-A target can be in any domain visible to AMS, including domains from forests that trust the forest where AMS resides, an Azure AD device or group, or an AMS-managed device or group.
+A target can be in any domain visible to AMS, including domains from forests that trust the forest where AMS resides, an Microsoft Entra device or group, or an AMS-managed device or group.

 When evaluating access, rules are evaluated in the following order;